Keeping a trading journal is hard.

 You know who much time that is?
 That’s 10 hours (or 600 minutes) of practice for 40 minutes of the real thing.

-While the act of journaling really isn’t that hard, it does take consistent time and effort.
-It is definitely a time-intensive process.
+While the act of journaling really isn’t that hard, it is a time-intensive process will require consistent effort.